Can you imagine yourself teaching science to students, perhaps as a classroom teacher or as a TA in graduate school or even as a professor?

 - Support, inspire, and teach youth.

-- Graduate ready to start your career with marketable skills and a teaching license.
+- Graduate ready to start an impactful career with marketable skills and a teaching license.

-Students seeking licensure ideally enter the program their sophomore or junior year, although there is room for flexibility.
+Students seeking licensure ideally enter the program their sophomore year, although there is room for flexibility.

 Questions?
 Contact Professor Emily Mohl [mohl], RNS 432, x3984.